Karen National Defence Organisation: Early Karen conflict

-During the leadup to Burma's independence from Britain, Karen groups were unwillingly to be in a Bamar-dominated country but faced internal divides over the territory of a Karen state and the extent to which they should respect Bamar demands.
+During the leadup to Burma's independence from Britain, Karen groups were unwilling to be in a Bamar-dominated country but faced internal divides over the territory of a Karen state and the extent to which they should respect Bamar demands.
 With this context, the KNU headquarters ordered the establishment of Karen defence militias, known as Karen National Defence Organisations, on 17 July 1947.
 In October 1947, the dominant political party of Burma- the Anti-Fascist People's Freedom League (AFPFL), asked the KNU to create a Karen state within Burma, but the KNU refused, demanding more territory.

 Following independence, intercommunal violence grew in the Irrawaddy Delta.
 This violence was blamed on the KNDO by official government accounts, but such incidents were likely carried out by other Karen militias.
-Prime minister U Nu and Karen leader Saw Ba U Gyi attempted to de-escalate by touring the delta.
+Prime Minister U Nu and Karen leader Saw Ba U Gyi attempted to de-escalate by touring the delta.
 To build newfound trust, U Nu allowed the KNDO to recapture Twante near Yangon from the Communist Party of Burma.
-The KNDO successfully took the Twante canal back but Bamar news organisations were badly informed about this operation, leading to many in Yangon to panic about an impending Karen insurrection.
+The KNDO successfully took the Twante canal back, but Bamar news organisations were badly informed about this operation, leading to many in Yangon to panic about an impending Karen insurrection.

 On 1 September 1948, joint KNDO and ethnic Karen military police seized control of Thaton and Mawlamyine.
 This first move was poorly coordinated and would eventually spark the Karen conflict.
 Just four days later, the KNDO allowed central government forces to land in Mawlamyine before handing the city back.
 While the government had doubted the intentions of the KNU, this occupation increased their fears.
-Conflict increased as a series of retaliatory incidents and massacres escalated following a Bamar militia killing 200 Karens during a Christmas eve service in a Palaw church.
+Conflict increased as a series of retaliatory incidents and massacres escalated following a Bamar militia killing 200 Karens during a Christmas Eve service in a Palaw church.